wtang2/Internship-Project/README.md

 Users just need to input file location, file name and policy information

 # Prophet Extraction Macro
-Allow users to extract prophet result for different spreadsheetsheet by just 'clicking a button
+Allow users to extract prophet result for different spreadsheet by just 'clicking a button